vnstat - a console-based network traffic monitor

 later date will be used. date supports the following formats:

-YYYY-MM-DD HH:MM and YYYY-MM-DD.
-This option can only be used with
+YYYY-MM-DD HH:MM, YYYY-MM-DD and "today".
+This option can only

 - --config file

-- Use file as configuration file instead of using normal
+- Use file as configuration file instead of using automatic

 configuration file search functionality.